Learn why students are calling it their favorite part of BYU-Pathway

 Participating in the discussion

 You have unique experiences and valuable insights to contribute to the gathering discussion!
 Each student will have an opportunity to be the lead student — facilitating the discussion and covering the weekly material.
-Whether you’re leading the class or just offering comments, be ready to learn something new.
+Whether you’re a leader or participant of the discussion, be ready to learn something new.